 At most laikis in cities like Athens and Thessaloniki there is a section, usually at the end of the street, that is full of clothing.

-Although it seems intimidating, you should just dive in and start digging.
+Although it seems intimidating, you should just dive in and start digging through.

 This is the most disorganized method of thrifting in Athens, but you will likely get the best deal here.

-It’s not uncommon to snag some clothing for around one euro at the laiki, but it requires a lot more searching that at more curated stores.
+It’s not uncommon to snag some clothing for around one euro at the laiki, but it requires a lot more searching than at more curated stores.

-You’ll likely look through hundreds of pieces before finding something you like, but many people swear by it!
+You’ll likely look through hundreds of pieces before finding something of interest, but many people swear by it!